seanbradley/tf/README.md

 sudo apt-get -y install cuda
 ```

-If installed correctly, the "nividia-msi" command will work as expected.
+If installed correctly, the "nvidia-smi" command will work as expected.

 The "nvcc --version" command may not work as expected, in which case you may
 need to update your .bashrc file with the